agosto-travisblanton/fork-test/README.md

 }

+### Return Codes ###
+403 Forbidden - when api key is not in the request header.
+404 Not Found - when the device is not found in our NDB datastore.
-A 422 is returned a error occurs posting to the GCM.
-A 404 is returned if the device can't be found for the given device key.
+422 - when an error occurs posting to the GCM.

 ___________________________________________________________________________________________________
 ___________________________________________________________________________________________________